Jay-D13/Kattis-Solutions/README.md

 I enjoy making my way up in the leaderboards in term of shortest solutions 😊\
 It helps deeply understand the nuances of a language and fully master it.

+(P.S. some folders only have the golfed version because I have a bad habit of jumping right into golfing!)